snuailab/JetsonRootFS/README.md

 Fixed some service code for waiting SCSI device is up.

 Before you run the scripts above here,
-- Flash Jetson Linux (with out SDK Components and others) with SDK Manager
+- Flash Jetson Linux (without SDK Components and others) with SDK Manager
 - Reboot
 - make new gpt partition for /dev/sda and make ext4 fs for that
 - Run scripts
-- Install Jetpack and SDK Components + DeepStream
+- Install Jetpack and SDK Components + DeepStreamSDK